tp7/assfc/README.md

 You can find more information in project [wiki][wiki].

-It works only on Python 3.x (3.2 and 3.3 at least), Windows and Linux.
+It works only on Python 3.x (3.2 and 3.3 at least), Windows, Linux and sometimes OS X (support is not guaranteed.
+Feel free to donate me a Macbook if you want it implemented)

 ### Contacts ###
 Feel free to submit any bugs or feature requests to `tp7` or `tonik` on `irc.rizon.net`, but preffered way is opening an issue here.